8Tesla8/angular-calendar/README.md

-# Simple task manager with Calendar
+# Task manager with Calendar

-Simple task manager with calendar
+Simple task manager with calendar, created on pure Angular

 ## Links